gulmezmerve/gulmezmerve.github.io/_pages/about.md

       BLACKOUT](https://blog.ssg.aalto.fi/2025/10/making-software-both-memory-safe-and.html)

   * I supervised Ruben Sturm during his summer internship at Ericsson Research.
-    It was a productive summer, and although the paper is still in progress, I’m happy to share that he started his PhD at DistriNet!
+    It was a productive summer, and although the paper is still in progress!

  * Happy to give a webinar at hardwaresecurity.io, so the talk is [here]( https://www.youtube.com/watch?v=bbWczqMnRHA)

- * Our paper "Do You Need Stack Canaries?" was presented at ARES 2025.
+ * Our paper "Do We Still Need Stack Canaries?" was presented at ARES 2025.
   Thanks to JT for handling the presentation, and great job Hugo!
   You can read the [author version of the paper](../files/author_version/2025_ares-coalmine.pdf).